caltechlibrary/newt/newtmustache.1.md

 -port NUMBER
 : (default is port is 3032) Set the port number to listen on

--templates
-: (default directory name is "templates") Pick an alternative location for finding templates

 --timeout SECONDS
 : Timeout in seconds, after which a template rendering is aborted.
 Default: 3.